appium/appium-xcuitest-driver/docs/guides/wda-slowness.md

 ### Causes

 When XCTest starts an app it ensures the accessibility layer of it is ready for interactions.
-To check that the framework verifies the application is idling (e.g. does perform any actions on the main thread) as well as all animations have been finished.
+To check that the framework verifies the application is idling (e.g. does not perform any actions on the main thread) as well as all animations have been finished.
 If this check times out an exception is thrown or WDA may try to continue without any guarantees the app could be interacted with (a.k.a. best effort strategy).